jameskimmel/network-stuff/CG-NAT.md

 ## Why should I care?
 If you don't have a public IPv4 but a CG-NAT IPv4, you can't host any services.
 No VPN, no webserver nothing.
 Games will sometimes show something like "NAT strict".
 When using a CG-NAT IPv4 you share the same IP with other people.
-If an attacker or hacker gets blocked, you could also get blocked, because you have the same IPv4 as the attacker.
+If an attacker gets blocked, you could also get blocked, because you have the same IPv4 as the attacker.

 ## What is NAT?
 To better understand what CG-NAT is, it helps to first understand what NAT is.
+This picture assumes a normal setup without CG-NAT.
+The public IPv4 is 215.84.156.8 and the local IP of the router is most of the time 192.168.1.1.
+Your router has a built in DHCP server, that serves IPs to your PC, Playstation and NAS.

 ## What is CG-NAT?